Elephant Nature Park in Chiang Mai, Thailand

 The cruel days spent in the training crush include painful prodding with nails, sleep deprivation, physical abuse, forced dehydration, starvation and other horrific techniques that cause both physical and mental wounds, eventually breaking their spirit completely.
 Needless to say, many of the elephants arrive at the park with mental issues and need time and therapy to heal.

 Upon arrival to the park, we reviewed how to stay safe around the elephants and then it was feeding time!
 Elephants began wondering in from all directions.
-We fed them bananas, squash and watermelon and I tell ya, these guys can seriously eat!
+We fed them bananas, squash and watermelon.
+So fun!

 It was wonderful being up close with them.
 Touching their thick, rough skin.
 Watching them crush whole watermelons with their powerful teeth and trunks.
 We were also able to venture into kitty heaven where there were 70 kittens and cats running around.
 I was lucky I didn’t come home with 20 kittens and I’m not even a cat person.